Allan Funk: Professional wrestling career

+Early career (1996–1998)

+Funk made his professional wrestling debut in 1996 in independent promotions based in Ohio.

-World Championship Wrestling
+World Championship Wrestling (1998–2001)

 Funk first appeared in World Championship Wrestling (WCW) under his real name, wrestling on Saturday Night and WorldWide against opponents such as Sonny Siaki.
 Soon after his debut, Funk had a brief feud with Barry Horowitz, he then teamed with "Above Average" Mike Sanders, as the Re-Enforcers.
 The team dissolved after both men got brought to WCW Monday Nitro.

-Upon his graduation from the WCW Power Plant in 1998, Funk was moved up to the main roster and given a left field gimmick as an eccentric dressed all in pink, and given the ring name Kwee Wee.
-Contrary to popular belief, Kwee Wee was not a homosexual, as demonstrated by his physical interactions with manager Paisley.
+Upon his graduation from the WCW Power Plant in 1998, Funk was moved up to the main roster and given the gimmick of an eccentric homosexual dressed in pink, and given the ring name Kwee Wee, accompanied by his manager Paisley.
 Near the end of WCW's existence, Kwee Wee developed an aggressive alter-ego named "Angry Allan", whom Kwee Wee would suddenly "turn into" during a match, a gimmick similar to Dr. Jekyll and Mr. Hyde or The Incredible Hulk.
 He feuded with Prince Iaukea, Elix Skipper and The Natural Born Thrillers.

 Kwee Wee appeared in the final WCW pay-per-view Greed on March 18, 2001 in a losing effort against Jason Jett.
+After this, WCW was bought by the World Wrestling Federation (WWF) in March 2001.

+World Wrestling Federation (2001)

-He was signed by the WWE after the 2001 WCW buyout, but was never featured on WWE television and was released in December 2001.
+Kwee Wee was signed by the WWF after the 2001 WCW buyout, but was never featured on WWF television.
+He worked for their development territory Heartland Wrestling Association in Ohio and was released in December.

+World Wrestling All-Stars (2002)

-He then appeared in World Wrestling All-Stars as "The Funkster", an impression of "The Hulkster" Hulk Hogan.
+Funk briefly appeared in World Wrestling All-Stars as Alan Funk, before rebranding as "The Funkster", an impression of "The Hulkster" Hulk Hogan.
+He wrestled four matches, three of them against Pierre Ouellet, before the promotion folded the following year.

-Total Nonstop Action Wrestling
+Total Nonstop Action Wrestling (2002)

-Funk joined Total Nonstop Action Wrestling (TNA) on June 19, 2002 as Bruce, a "homosexual" gimmick, forming a short-lived tag team with Lenny Lane known as The Rainbow Express.
+Funk joined Total Nonstop Action Wrestling (TNA) on June 19, 2002 as Bruce, once again working a homosexual gimmick and forming a short-lived tag team with Lenny Lane known as The Rainbow Express.
 The team split on November 20, 2002.
 Bruce also won the Miss TNA Championship on July 31, 2002.

-Independents
+Independent circuit (2002–2005, 2009)

 On September 27, 2003 at the Baltic Brawl event in Helsinki, Finland, Funk wrestled a tag team match with Mike Sanders against Elix Skipper and Sonny Siaki.
 During that match, Siaki botched a split-legged moonsault and landed on Funk's face knee-first.
 Funk was badly injured, breaking his eardrum, nose and jaw, also cracking his orbital bone.
-He has had four surgeries to repair the damage and is still 100% deaf in his left ear, but he made an otherwise full recovery.
+He has had four surgeries to repair the damage and is still 100% deaf in his left ear, but made an otherwise full recovery.

-Funk resumed wrestling on the independent circuit in 2005, including an appearance in Vince Russo's Ring of Glory promotion as Queen Herod.
-He also wrestled numerous matches in the NWA Anarchy/Wildside promotion in Cornelia, Georgia.
+In 2005, Funk made an appearance in Vince Russo's Ring of Glory promotion as Queen Herod.
+At the end of 2005, Funk took a hiatus from wrestling.

+In early 2009, Funk returned to wrestling, working four matches in NWA Wildside in Cornelia, Georgia.